VirtusLab/scala-cli/website/docs/commands/doc.md

 Wrote Scaladoc to ./scala-doc
 -->

-Output directory `scala-doc` contains static site files with your documentation.
+The output directory `scala-doc` contains the static site files with your documentation.

-After opening generated static documentation (you have to open `scala-doc/index.html` in your browser), you will see generated Scaladoc documentation.
-The following screen shows the definition `main` method:
+After opening the generated static documentation (you have to open `scala-doc/index.html` in your browser), you will see the generated scaladoc documentation.
+The following screen shows the definition of the `main` method:

 import ScalaDocMainMethod from '@site/static/img/scala-doc-main-method.png';